Focal plane tomography: Poly tomography

 This was achieved using a more advanced X-ray apparatus that allows for more sophisticated and continuous movements of the X-ray tube and film.
 With this technique, a number of complex synchronous geometrical movements could be programmed, such as hypocycloidic, circular, figure 8, and elliptical.
 Philips Medical Systems for example produced one such device called the 'Polytome'.
 This pluridirectional unit was still in use into the 1990s, as its resulting images for small or difficult physiology, such as the inner ear, were still difficult to image with CTs at that time.
 As the resolution of CT scanners got better, this procedure was taken over by CT.

 Zonography

 This is a variant of linear tomography, where a limited arc of movement is used, resulting in less blurring than linear tomography.
 It is still used in some centres for visualising the kidney during an intravenous urogram (IVU), though it too is being supplanted by CT.

 Panoramic radiograph

 Panoramic radiography is the only common tomographic examination still in use.
 This makes use of a complex movement to allow the radiographic examination of the mandible, as if it were a flat bone.
 It is commonly performed in dental practices and is often referred to as a "Panorex", though this is a trademark of a specific company and not a generic term.
+It can also be referred to as OPG, from Orthopantomogram.